aws-samples/appsync-refarch-realtime/README.md

    Wait for the provisioning to complete.
 Once done, a `src/aws-exports.js` file with the resources information is created.

-5. Execute the following commands in a terminal to set up some environment variables as well as configure IAM authentication:
+5. Execute the following commands in a shell terminal to set up some environment variables as well as configure IAM authentication:

     ```bash
     export AWS_REGION=$(jq -r '.providers.awscloudformation.Region' amplify/#current-cloud-backend/amplify-meta.json)